Heligoland: Geology

 The island of Heligoland is a geological oddity; the presence of the main island's characteristic red sedimentary rock in the middle of the German Bight is unusual.
 It is the only such formation of cliffs along the continental coast of the North Sea.
 The formation itself, called the Bunter sandstone or Buntsandstein, is from the early Triassic geologic age.
 It is older than the white chalk that underlies the island Düne, the same rock that forms the White Cliffs of Dover in England and cliffs of Danish and German islands in the Baltic Sea.
 A small chalk rock close to Heligoland, called witt Kliff (white cliff), is known to have existed within sight of the island to the west until the early 18th century, when storm floods finally eroded it to below sea level.

 Heligoland's rock is significantly harder than the postglacial sediments and sands forming the islands and coastlines to the east of the island.
-This is why the core of the island, which a thousand years ago was still surrounded by a large, low-lying marshland and sand dunes separated from coast in the east only by narrow channels, has remained to this day, although the onset of the North Sea has long eroded away all of its surroundings.
-A small piece of Heligoland's sand dunes remains—the sand isle just across the harbour called Düne (Dune).
+This is why the core of the island, which a thousand years ago was still surrounded by a large low-lying marshland and sand dunes separated from coast in the east only by narrow channels, has remained to this day, although the onset of the North Sea has long eroded away all of its surroundings.
+A small piece of Heligoland's sand dunes remains – the sand isle just across the harbour called Düne (Dune).
 A referendum in June 2011 dismissed a proposal to reconnect the main island to the Düne islet with a landfill.

 Flag

-The Heligoland flag is very similar to its coat of arms—it is a tricolour flag with three horizontal bars, from top to bottom: green, red and white.
+The Heligoland flag is very similar to its coat of arms – it is a tricolour flag with three horizontal bars, from top to bottom: green, red and white.
 Each of the colours has its symbolic meaning, as expressed in its motto:

 There is an alternative version in which the word Sand ("sand") is replaced with Strand ("beach").

 Road restrictions

 A special section in the German traffic regulations (Straßenverkehrsordnung, abbr.
 StVO), §50, prohibits the use of automobiles and bicycles on the island.
-Kick scooters are sometimes used as substitutes for bicycles.

-There are very few cars on Heligoland; except for the local ambulance van and the small firetrucks, the only motor vehicles on the island are electrically powered and used primarily for moving material.
 The island received its first police car on 17 January 2006; until then the island's policemen moved on foot and by bicycle, being exempt from the bicycle ban.